inmcm/Simon_Speck_Ciphers/VHDL/ReadME.md

 **WARNING** The following implementations are for reference/research/entertainment only and should not be considered 100% free of bugs or side channel vulnerabilities.
 Use in a production environment is discouraged.

 ##  Basic Usage ##
-Simon and Speck work identically: simply declare and instantiate the modules into your large design and specify what key/block combination you want to use.
+Simon and Speck work identically: simply declare and instantiate the modules into your design and specify what key/block combination you want to use.
+You will also need to specify the number of rounds cipher rounds but this can calculated for your using the Round_Count_Lookup() function within each ciphers constants package (Simon_Constants.vhd and Speck_Constants.vhd)

 The ciphers have a simple operational flow that has two main sequences: Key Schedule and Encryption/Decryption

 #### For Key Schedule Generation ####